demisto/content/Packs/RSASecureID/README.md

 8. Restart the syslog daemon and verify the status with commands (described in the documentation).
 9. Configure Security Console Logging to send to localhost **127.0.0.1**.
 10. Monitor the outgoing traffic to the remote syslog server.
-11. Once done with the primary, please repeat steps 1 through 9 above on each replica server in your deployment.
-Be sure to complete the tasks on one before moving to the other(s).
+11. When the configuration is completed on the primary server, repeat steps 1 through 9 on each replica server in your deployment.
+Be sure to complete the tasks on one server before moving to another server.

 * To configure RSA Authentication Manager 8.4 or later to send data to remote syslog servers, refer to the full documentation provided by [RSA] (https://community.rsa.com/t5/securid-knowledge-base/how-to-configure-rsa-authentication-manager-8-4-or-later-to-send/ta-p/2823).